 On the night before he died, Jesus broke bread with his friends and gave us his final mandate: to love another.
 Our service includes Holy Eucharist and the stripping of the altar.
 We end in the darkness, prepared for a long night waiting in Gethsemane.

-Way of the Cross: After the mid-day Good Friday liturgy, at 12:45 p.m., gather at the Calvary altar to begin the Way of the Cross.
-Inside the church, materials will be available for you to pray these traditional meditations on the last moments of Jesus’s life with the artistic renderings that hang in the Calvary nave during Lent.
-Another group will begin at the same time but will pray the Way of the Cross on a walk through our downtown neighborhood.
-If you choose to join the walk, dress accordingly, especially with regard to footwear, as the walk will be 2-3 miles.
-Join us for either local expression of this ancient Good Friday practice.
+Way of the Cross: After the mid-day Good Friday liturgy, at approximately 12:45 p.m., gather at the Calvary altar to begin praying the Way of the Cross which will continue on a walk through our downtown neighborhood.
+If you choose to join the walk, dress accordingly, especially with regard to footwear, as the walk will be 2-3 miles, and will take approximately 2 hours.

 Easter morning celebrates the risen Christ with songs and shouts of Alleluia!
-Celebrate the joy of new life at 8:00 a.m. in Calvary’s nave, or at 11:00 a.m. with brass, choir, and children’s chapel at the Levitt Shell.
+Celebrate the joy of new life at 7:30 a.m., or at 9 & 11 a.m. with brass, timpani, choir, and children’s chapel.

 Easter Egg Hunt: Process over to Court Square Park with us after the 9 a.m.
 Easter Service, or meet us there for an Easter Egg hunt starting at 10:30 a.m. sharp on Easter Sunday.
 We will be back at Calvary in time for the 11 a.m. service.